Capanator/DATect-Forecasting-Domoic-Acid/DEPLOYMENT.md

 - **Visualizations**: ~5-10MB (correlation matrices)
 - **Total cache size**: ~100-200MB

-The cache is baked into the Docker image as read-only files, eliminating the need for persistent storage or database connections.
+The cache is baked into the container image as read-only files, eliminating the need for persistent storage or database connections.

 ## API Endpoints